relevance/relevance_rails/README.md

 Maintainer Notes
 ----------------

-When QAing or doing local development of this gem, the gem must be built and installed locally.
+When QAing or doing local development of this gem, the gem must be built locally and creating an app needs an additional flag.

+    $ gem build relevance_rails.gemspec && gem install relevance_rails-VERSION.gem
+    $ relevance_rails new APP --relevance-dev

 In order to test deployment, use the example below to package the relevance_rails gem: